QuickosssLabs/renaissance_mint_app/README.md

 - Wallet connection issues
 - Maximum supply reached
 - Invalid mint quantity
-- Exceeds maximum mintable NFTs based on owned sets (if trying to mint more than allowed by complete sets owned)
+- Exceeds maximum mintable NFTs based on owned sets

-## Metadata
+## 🎨 Metadata

 NFT metadata is stored on IPFS with the following base URI:
 ```
 ipfs://bafybeihxafmqc3bs7vv3o7wthvkgkcjw4jnna5laei5m4ienc2evxrpeoy/
 ```

-Each token's metadata is accessed by appending the token ID and ".json" to the base URI.
+Each token's metadata is accessed by appending the token ID and `.json` to the base URI.

-## Development
+## 👨‍💻 Development

 The project uses:
 - Solidity ^0.8.20